cepharum/dnsd/README.md

 *dnsd* is a Node.js package for working with DNS.
 It converts binary DNS messages to and from convenient JavaScript objects; and it provides a server API, for running a custom name server.

 > This module is a fork of dnsd originally developed for Iris Couch.
+We've basically improved the code and started adding support for EDNS.
+Currently, we are using it for dynamic exposure of services in a Docker swarm.

 *dnsd* is available as an npm module.